-Remember to always turn the transmitter on first and off last to avoid loss of control and damage to your model.
+Remember to always turn the TQ transmitter on first and off last to avoid loss of control and damage to your model.

 If the status LED doesn't light green, check the polarity of the batteries.
-If you see any other flashing signal from the status LED, refer to the chart on page 37 to identify the code.
+Check rechargeable batteries for a full charge.
+If you see any other flashing signal from the status LED, refer to the chart on page 13 to identify the code.